Registration in the Register of Non-Profit Organizations

 - non-financial (idealistic) associations

-Activities which are not considered to be non-profit are
+Activities not considered to be non-profit include

 - state-organized activities